Islamic ceramics from the Susa site: Transition pieces and pieces with simple glaze decoration

 The glaze works already existed before the Islamic period, especially in the Iranian provinces.
 They then used an alkaline fluid.

-The production of glazed ceramics did not stop abruptly with the arrival of Islam, but on the contrary continued for some time.
-Thus, we know of jars and amphorae probably produced after the conquest, but which retain the old models.
+The production of glazed ceramics continued with the arrival of Islam.
+Jars and amphorae were produced after the conquest which retain the old models.

-From a decorative point of view, these pieces are covered with a monochrome glaze, most often yellow or green.
-The small palm tree pitcher, meanwhile, is quite unique since it is decorated with yellow and green glazes enclosed in black lines that prevent it from melting, which foreshadows the cuerda seca technique.
+These pieces are covered with a monochrome glaze, most often yellow or green.
+The small palm tree pitcher is decorated with yellow and green glazes enclosed in black lines that prevent it from melting, which foreshadows the cuerda seca technique.
 Pieces with molded underglaze decoration, in particular shuttles, a form which reflects the Sassanid example, have also been found.
-Sometimes, the molding creates a partition between the glazes, which thus do not melt.
-A final technique used with the glaze is the use of it to create patterns, such as pseudo-epigraphies in particular.
+Sometimes, the molding creates a partition between the glazes, which do not melt.
+Glaze was also used to create patterns, particularly pseudo-epigraphies.

 Earthenware

-Earthenware is one of the two great innovations developed in the Islamic world.
+Earthenware is one of the innovations developed in the Islamic world.
 These are clay pieces, covered with a tin glaze (white and opaque), which, after being cooked in fire, are decorated at a higher temperature on the glaze and are strengthened.
-The colors that resist these high temperatures and remain on the coins of Susa are blue (cobalt oxide), green (copper oxide), brown (manganese oxide) and yellow (antimony oxide), these last two colors are much less frequent than the first ones.The decor in blue on a white background is also very popular; the blue, penetrating into the glaze, slightly blurs the outlines of the design, which then appears a little cloudy.
+The colors that resist these high temperatures and remain on the coins of Susa are blue (cobalt oxide), green (copper oxide), brown (manganese oxide) and yellow (antimony oxide), these last two colors are much less frequent than the first ones.

-Some pieces imitate earthenware, by painting a decoration on a white slipware.
+Some pieces imitate earthenware by painting a decoration on a white slipware.
 Others use cassiterite instead of tin in the glaze, which causes alterations, which the Susa soil, quite acidic, favors: the glazes turn gray after prolonged burial.

 Several earthenware substances exist.
 One of them, called "splashware", or "marbled decoration", consists in running glazes of various colors in order to obtain marbling.
 It is believed that this technique derives from an influence of Chinese sensai pieces (3 colors), of which some examples are found on the site of Susa itself, together with green and white Stoneware.
 Although the quantity of these samples found is so small, it seems that it is these ceramics that gave the impetus to earthenware.

-The shapes of the pieces vary a lot, torn between Chinese, Sassanid and Mediterranean influences.
+The shapes of the pieces vary between Chinese, Sassanid and Mediterranean influences.
 Metal from the near-eastern region is often used as a model, as shown by the keeled shapes, which take up these samples.